 Ellerslie races -

-Fancy a day at the horse races? $10 or less will usually get you a ticket to Ellerslie races.
-Special events take place in March for Auckland Cup Week.
+Fancy a day at the horse races?
+General admission is usually free, special events take place in March for Auckland Cup Week.

 Ewelme Cottage in Parnell is one of the properties owned by the Historic Places Trust that is open to the public.
 Other properties include Highwic in Epsom and Alberton in Mt Albert.
 Admission to all of the properties is $10 or less, please follow the link for opening times.

 Exhibitions - Artsdiary lists art exhibitions at Auckland galleries.
 Also see what's on at the Auckland Art Gallery, corner Kitchener and Wellesley Streets.

 Free entry to the Navy Museum, 52 King Edward Parade, Torpedo Bay, Devonport (flat 1.3km walk from Devonport pier).
 Learn about the Royal New Zealand Navy's culture and heritage.
 The RNZN has assisted the United Nations with peace keeping missions in Cambodia, Afghanistan and East Timor.
 Navy ships and personnel were on hand to assist residents in Napier when the 1931 earthquake struck; and residents in Lyttelton when the Christchurch 2011 earthquakes occurred.